 Sandwich Plate System (SPS) Terraces are a structural floor product comprised of two steel faceplates bonded together with a polyurethane elastomer core.
 Integrated steel perimeter bars and returning faceplates create a hermetically-sealed assembly to whatever geometry is required in a Stadium Terrace.
-The terraces are generally bolted through the perimeter bars at the stool/raker support and interconnected between each terrace unit at the rise-rise plate junction, a characteristic that allows the system to create diaphragms to adequately resist in plane loading.
+The terraces are generally bolted through the perimeter bars at the stool/raker support and interconnected between each terrace unit at the rise-rise plate junction, a characteristic that allows the system to create diaphragms to adequately resist in-plane loading.
 SPS is an alternative to both stiffened steel (with low sound absorption properties) and precast concrete (with inherent heavy weights and possible downturns).
 SPS delivers a high stiffness to weight ratio with improved performance.

 SPS achieves a thin profile and low weight by utilizing the elastomer core to transfer shear between each faceplate thereby preventing local buckling.
 Flexural strength and stiffness meet the project design requirements.
-This data sheet assists in the selection the SPS Terrace for different deflection criteria.

-Generally, SPS Terrace plates are rectangular in plan but other shapes are possible (trapezoidal, curved edge etc).
+Generally, SPS Terrace plates are rectangular in plan but other shapes are possible (trapezoidal, curved edge, etc).